 Do your research

 First up, it’s super important to research this incredible art form before going ahead and creating your first stick and poke tattoo.
 Learning about how to safely hand poke to avoid serious health risks is the most crucial aspect.
 You can do this by reading informative stick and poke blogs (like ours) and watching videos on the topic.
 After you’ve got this nailed, you can start to research the technique side of things.
 A great way to do this is to follow stick and poke artists on social media, as they often post their tips and tricks.
 Joining hand poke groups online can also be helpful for this, as you can post your questions and get responses from artists and enthusiasts.
-Single Needle have their own Facebook group that’s perfect for this.
+Stick and Poke Tattoo Kit has their own Facebook group that’s perfect for this.
 Click here to join the group.

 We recommend getting your practice in before poking on real skin.
 As it’s a great way to get used to the process of hand poking.
 You can buy practice kits, which include practice silicone ‘skins’.
 These are a great way to test ideas and generally prepare for holding a needle and the motion of poking before going ahead on human skin.
 These kits can also be great for testing out the different types of needles that are available.
 Try making a reference chart for future designs.
 To make these silicone skins even more realistic, try wrapping them around a bottle to mimic human curves.
 Some people prefer to poke on fruit like oranges, as they’re naturally curved and textured.